Logo with stylized letter A incorporating a green telephone handset and the text 'Automatic Appointments'.

 Yes, B2B sales appointment setting takes effort.
 Yes, cold calling requires skill.
 Yes, maintaining a team of appointment setters costs money.

 But you know what costs more?
 Lost deals because you tried to robot your way through sales development.
+And potential lawsuits because you didn't realize unsolicited AI calling is now a federal violation.

 At Automatic Appointments, we're proudly human.
 Our team books 15-30 qualified appointments weekly through real conversations, genuine empathy, and actual listening.